informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 Define "is signed" as containing >2/3 of the voting power of the "current" validator set

-- At time t, let N be the set of NextV sets that are still within
-  trustingperiod: there does not exists two different blocks and their commits A and B with the same height, such that A "is supported" by a set in N, and B "is supported" by a set in N. Then (A,B) is called a "light fork"
+- if two distinct headers A and B both have height h, and A and B are supported by two validator sets within the trusting period, we call it a light fork.

-- if two headers A and B both have height h, and there is a block at height h-1 such that its validator set signed A and B, we call it a fork on the main chain, or fork.
+- if two headers A and B both have height h, and there is a block at height h-1 within the trusting period such that its validator set signed A and B, we call it a fork on the main chain, or fork.

-- a block that is not supported is called bogus
+- a block that is not supported is called bogus (it can be generated just by faulty nodes within the tendermint security model)